ctom2/torch-deconvolution/README.md

 # Deconvolution algorithms
-Implementation of of image deconvolution algorithms using `torch`.
+Implementation of image deconvolution algorithms using `torch`.

 ## Overview